mawngo/html-parser-js/README.md

-  selector: { [key: string]: GeneralSelector };// GeneralSelector can be any supported selector trim?: boolean; // apply trim for all sub selector (only if sub selector trim property is not specified) transforms?: (string | TransformFunction)[]; // apply transforms for all sub selector (apply after sub selector transform) objTransforms?: (string | TransformFunction)[]; // apply transform to the object result;
+  selector: { [key: string]: GeneralSelector };// GeneralSelector can be any supported selector trim?: boolean; // apply trim for all sub selector (only if sub selector trim property is not specified) transforms?: (string | TransformFunction)[]; // apply transforms for all sub selector (apply after sub selector transform) arrTransforms?: (string | TransformFunction)[]; // apply arrTransforms for all sub selector (apply after sub selector arrTransform, and only if sub selector is array selector) objTransforms?: (string | TransformFunction)[]; // apply transform to the object result;
   flat?: boolean; // flatten the object, merge its keys with its parent keys }
 ```

+- arrTransforms will be applied on all object's array fields, and run after fields arrTransform
-- transforms will be applied on all objects fields, and run after fields transform
+- transforms will be applied on all object's fields, and run after fields transform
 - objTransforms will be applied on the object after all of its fields resolved
 - if flat is true, the parser will merge current object keys with its parent (do nothing if specified in root schema)